 Are Trader Joe’s Rolled Corn Tortilla Chips Gluten Free?

 One of my favorite chips to snack on are the Rolled Corn Tortilla Chips (chili and lime flavor) from Trader Joe’s.
-These chips contain a gluten-free claim on the bag, and, when put to the Nima Sensor test, they test gluten free.
-The Nima Sensor is all smiles.
+These chips contain a gluten-free claim on the bag, and, when put to the Nima Sensor test, they tested gluten free.
+As you can see below, the Nima Sensor is all smiles.

 Are Veggie Straws Gluten Free?

 My kids love Veggie Straws.
 They are perfect for happy snacking.